codersclub/emlog.ml/docs/faq.md

     * .woff2 application/x-font-woff
 3. After adding it, just refresh the page.

-If the above method fails to solve the problem, check whether static CDN is enabled. emlog is a dynamic system and does not support static CDN.
+If the above method fails to solve the problem, check whether static CDN is enabled.
+Emlog is a dynamic system and does not support static CDN.
 Enabling it may cause cross-domain problems in font loading, failure to load, and icons that cannot be displayed.
 Please turn off CDN.

 ## How to hide the management background login page?